 5. Clip on tablecloth weights for outdoor patio tables

-Another practical solution is to use tablecloth weights that will help the cloth stay in place even if you’re using it outside.
+Another practical solution is to use tablecloth weights (link to our article) that will help the cloth stay in place even if you’re using it outside.

 6. Use special clips and clamps (best for outdoor use)